sstults/solr_graph_playground/README.md

 # Recreate the collection (delete if exists and create new)
 recreate-solr-collection

-# Get a random sample of 10 documents from the collection
+# Get a random sample of documents from the collection
-get-random-sample
+get-random-sample NUM_SAMPLES
 ```

 ### Data Ingestion